-ENG - English

-ENG 002 Transition English

-This course provides an opportunity to customize foundational English content in specific areas and will include developing a growth mindset.
+ENG - English 0 6 3 ENG 002 Transition English 0 6 3 Prerequisites: None 0 6 3 Corequisites: None 7 7 7 This course provides an opportunity to customize foundational English content in specific areas and will include developing a growth mindset.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in college-level English.
-Upon completion, students should be able to build a stronger foundation for success in their gateway level English course by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
+Upon completion, students should be able to build a stronger foundation for success in their gateway level completion, students should be able to build a stronger foundation for success in their gateway level English course by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.

-ENG 011 Writing and Inquiry Support 1
+ENG 011 Writing and Inquiry Support 1 2 2